simoncblyth/env/muon_simulation/chroma/refs.rst

 * http://www.nvidia.com/object/cuda_home_new.html

 GPU from python, PyCuda PyOpenCL
 -----------------------------------

 * http://wiki.tiker.net/CudaVsOpenCL

-Very limited compatibility with CUDA, presumably OpenCL is better in this regard.
+CUDA is for Nvidia GPUs only, OpenCL is better in this regard.

 PyCuda
 ~~~~~~~~